Can You Get Fired for Job Searching?

 When You Can Get Fired for Looking for Another Job

-As unjust as it might seem, most employees can be fired for looking for another job.
+As unjust as it might seem, most employees in the United States can be fired for looking for another job.
 Why?
 Because the majority of U.S. workers are at-will employees.
 At-will employment means that you or the employer has the right to end the employment relationship for any reason, or for no reason, with or without notice.

 Termination of an at-will employee is legal is practically every state, except Montana, where the employment laws prevent termination for unspecified reasons after a six-month probationary period -- after six months, termination in Montana must be "for cause."
-This means that your employer can fire you for looking for another job -- or for any other reason.
+This means that in 49 states and the District of Columbia, your employer can fire you for looking for another job -- or for any other reason at all.

 Discriminatory Termination Is Against the Law